jchristakis12/Boston-Poke/ProgressUpdate.md

 ### Any blocking issues/challenges need to be addressed?
 * Meetup-times need to be more routine
-* Figure out how to
+* Figure out how to push properly

 ## Week 2 (March 18 - March 22)